 McLean Hospital 115 Mill Street Belmont, MA 02478

-Elizabeth Ryan, PhD, is the associate director of the Behavioral Psychopharmacology Research Laboratory, the director of the Sleep Diagnostics and Research Laboratory, and an instructor in psychiatry at Harvard Medical School.
-As a clinical psychologist, the overarching goal of her research is to improve the efficacy of treatments for psychiatric disorders, in particular substance use, mood, and anxiety disorders.
+Elizabeth Ryan, PhD, is the associate director of the Behavioral Psychopharmacology Research Laboratory, the director of the Sleep Diagnostics and Treatment Laboratory, and an instructor in psychiatry at Harvard Medical School.
+As a clinical psychologist, the overarching goal of her research is to improve the efficacy of treatments for psychiatric disorders, particularly substance use, mood, and anxiety disorders.
 Her research and clinical service are closely entwined to ensure that patients receive effective, evidence-based treatments.

-At McLean, Dr. Ryan is studying the reinforcing effects of various drugs of abuse, developing medications for the treatment of substance use disorders, and understanding the factors that interact with sleep mechanisms.
+Dr. Ryan studies the reinforcing effects of various drugs of abuse, developing medications for the treatment of substance use disorders, and understanding the factors that interact with sleep mechanisms.
 This research is essential in informing the community how to more effectively treat substance use disorders and improve the standard of care for this population.
+In addition, she researches the presence of sleep disorders in the psychiatric population and how prevalence, symptom presentation, and risk factors may differ from a non-psychiatric population.

 Sleep has a powerful and complicated relationship with mental health.
 The Sleep Diagnostics and Treatment Laboratory, founded in 1998 by Drs.
 Cynthia Dorsey and Scott E. Lukas and now led by Dr. Ryan, studies the causes and consequences of disrupted sleep, the interaction between sleep and drug use, and the effectiveness of varying treatments for sleep disorders.